plasma-umass/snakefish/dev_doc.md

-# SnakeFish Dev Doc
+# snakefish Dev Doc

-Below are some information for SnakeFish developers.
+Below are some information for snakefish developers.

 ## Getting Started
 1. Since the tests rely on pybind11's [interpreter embedding](https://pybind11.readthedocs.io/en/master/advanced/embedding.html), `CMake` is required for building the tests.